Multi-Objective Quantum Power System Redispatch: Problem Formulation

 \section{Problem Formulation}

-In order to solve the problem defined above on AQC hardware, we must first devise its {\QUBO} form \cref{qubo-objective}.
-To come up with a proper {\QUBO} formulation, let us first rewrite our problem in terms of binary variables $\g{\bx}$ that represents a vectorized one-hot encoding of the matrix $\g{\bZ}$.
+To solve the problem defined in \cref{sec:redispatch} on AQC hardware, we must first formulate it as a {\QUBO}.
+To this end, we rewrite the problem using binary variables $\bx$ representing a vectorized one-hot encoding of the matrix $\bZ$.